 Energy efficiency makes good business sense

-Contrary to outmoded perceptions that energy efficiency is "for greenies", today there are many reasons why businesses are placing a focus on becoming energy efficient.
+These days, there are many reasons why businesses are placing a focus on becoming energy efficient.

 Regardless of your goals, reviewing the efficiency of energy consumption is becoming increasingly commonplace as it makes better business sense.

 It’s therefore unsurprising that more industry and government initiatives have become accessible to support business efficiency practices.
-Some key resources include:

-On our part, AGL remains committed to helping businesses become more efficient, through practical guidance around different technologies:
+On our part, AGL remains committed to helping businesses become more efficient through practical guidance around different technologies:

 Power Factor Correction: Why pay for energy that can’t be used?

 For instance, many customers aren’t aware that – as well as the power that is used in equipment (real power) – a site may draw power that is not directly used (reactive power).
 The combination of the two is known as apparent power.
 Power Factor is the relationship between real and apparent power (kVA).
 If your site has a poor power factor, you could be paying for energy that cannot be used.

 The AGL Electroserv team of experts specialise in helping our clients reduce kVA.
 By designing, manufacturing, installing and servicing Power Factor Correction equipment nationally, we may be able to extend the life of your equipment, ensure compliance with regulatory codes, or help ensure that more power is available for site expansion without the need for new switchboards and cabling.